-Terry’s Chocolate Orange Cake Recipe – Lovely layers of chocolate sponge cake, sandwiched with chocolate orange buttercream, decorated with chocolate orange segments.
+Terry’s Chocolate Orange Cake Recipe – Lovely layers of moist chocolate sponge cake, sandwiched with chocolate orange buttercream, decorated with chocolate orange segments.
 It’s not Terry’s Chocolate Orange Layer Cake Recipe… It’s mine!

 Growing up, Terry’s Chocolate Orange always meant that the festive season had really arrived.
 There was nothing quite like cracking one of those blue boxes open, and if you got the orange core in the centre?
 Amazing.

 (If you are a lover of chocolate oranges, I mean who isn’t then you might want to wonder over to my no bake chocolate orange cheesecake recipe.)

 I originally posted this recipe almost two years ago as a way of using up leftover Christmas chocolate oranges (leftover chocolate?
 Ha!).
 That feels like a blogging life time ago now, you can see the original post here: Chocolate Orange Layer Cake.

 Because I made this Chocolate Orange Cake recipe again for a friend’s birthday cake recently, I thought I’d take some new photos and post it again as hopefully I’ve improved my blog photograpy a little in the last couple of years.
 (Natural light, who knew?)

 This layer cake is surprisingly simple to make, a basic chocolate orange sponge cake and chocolate orange buttercream, a bit of tweaking and some pretty decoration and taa daa!
 Festive chocolate heaven right there.